-Have you found your self using products that every one else swears by, you are mixing up eggs/ honey everything in your pantry and not having the results that you have heard works. or even wondered if you should use Apple cider Vinegar Rinse Or Baking Soda, since simple chemistry lets you understand that one is an acid and the other is a base, so which should you use?
+Have you found yourself using products that everyone else swears by, you are mixing up eggs/ honey everything in your pantry and not having the results that you have heard works.
+Or even wondered if you should use Apple cider Vinegar Rinse Or Baking Soda since simple chemistry lets you understand that one is an acid and the other is a base, so which should you use?

 By the end of this series you should have a proven understanding of what you should consider adding or eliminating from your hair routine and if you just need to start from scratch, keep reading :)

 The regimen you will develop will include Pre-poo, Detangling, Shampoo, Conditioners, Leave-in, and Treatment suggestions.

 1. It will not give you too much information that you are overwhelmed and give up

 2. It will not make the process more complex than it needs to be.